Click here for the home page

 St. Albert, High Priest of the Reformed Church of Climate Change, also known as the Goremons.

 Back in the 1980s and early 1990s, I used to think environmentalists were on to something when they talked about carbon dioxide warming our atmosphere; all we had to do was look at Venus, with its atmosphere of CO2, to see what a runaway greenhouse effect could do.
 These days, however, I'm a lot more skeptical, and it's largely because of the dogmatic attitude of today's environmentalists.
 Boston Globe columnist Ellen Goodman, for example, said that "global warming deniers are now on a par with Holocaust deniers."
 Tell some environmentalists you don't believe in global warming, or that more research is needed before we make drastic changes to our way of life, and most will react as if you said the world is flat.
-Here, in no particular order, are forty-five reasons why I believe global warming, as it is now presented, is more of a religion than a science:
+Here, in no particular order, are forty-nine reasons why I believe global warming, as it is now presented, is more of a religion than a science:

 2. After the downfall of communism in the Soviet Union and its satellites, many communists, like Mikhail Gorbachev, became environmentalists.
 In other words, yesterday's Reds may be found among today's Greens.
 No wonder their plans for saving the earth include dismantling capitalism.
 If I was a member of the John Birch Society, I'd call global warming a communist plot!